Random Feedback Shift Registers, and the Limit Distribution for Largest Cycle Lengths: Putting it All Together: The Proof of Theorem

 Fix $k$ for use in~\eqref{each k permutation}.
 The uniform choice of $(f,\be) \in S_{n,k}$ determines $\pi_f$ and the random sample $e_1,\ldots,e_k$ --- for convenience in Lemma \ref{permutation lemma} we labeled the set $\mathbb{F}_2^n$ with the integers 1,2,$\ldots,N$.
 Let an arbitrary $\varepsilon >0$ be given.
 Fix $m = m(k,\varepsilon)$ as per Lemma \ref{schedule lemma}, so that with high probability, a random schedule of length $m$ over the alphabet of size ${k \choose 2}$ is $\varepsilon$-good.

 We will take $t=N^{.6}$, recalling that $N=2^n$.
 By Theorem~\ref{kt theorem}, for sufficiently large $n$, on a good event $\Gkt$ of probability at least $1-\varepsilon$, the two-dimensional process $\bXv$ of indicators of vertex repeats, in $\seg(f,e_1,k(t+n))$, agrees with the two-dimensional process $\bX$ of indicators of leftmost $(n-1)$-tuple repeats for coin tossing; and cutting, to produce $\be$ and $k$ segments, causes no unwanted side effects.
-Then, by the Chen-Stein method as given by Theorem 3 of \cite{AGG89} (with details for the sequence repeats problem given in (39)--(40) of \cite{AMRW}), for sufficiently large $n$ (see page 35), the total variation distance between $\bX$ and $\bXp$ is at most $\varepsilon$, where $\bXp$ has the same marginals as $\bX$, but all coordinates mutually independent.
+Then, by the Chen-Stein method as given by Theorem 3 of \cite{AGG89} (with a survey of applications to sequence repeats given by Section 5 of \cite{AGG90}, and details for the sequence repeats problem given in (39)--(40) of \cite{AMRW}), for sufficiently large $n$ the total variation distance between $\bX$ and $\bXp$ is at most $\varepsilon$, where $\bXp$ has the same marginals as $\bX$, but all coordinates mutually independent.
 Combined, the total variation distance between $\bXv$ and $\bXp$ is arbitrarily small, at most $2 \varepsilon$.

 The indicator of the happy event $H$ is a functional of the process $\bXv$, so we can approximate $\p(H)$, with an additive error of at most $2 \varepsilon$, by evaluating the same functional, applied to $\bXp$.
-The required estimates for this independent process are routine, via computations of the expected number of arrivals in various regions as in Section 3,\footnote{These arguments take two forms: 1) if the expected number of arrivals is small, specifically, less than $\delta$, then the probability of (no arrivals) is large, specifically, greater than $1-\delta$, and 2) if the expected number of arrivals is sufficiently large, specifically, some $\lambda >1$, \emph{and the indicators of arrivals are mutually independent}, then the probability of (no arrivals) is small, specifically, at most $e^{-\lambda}$.
+The required estimates for this independent process are routine, via computations of the expected number of arrivals in various regions as in Section \ref{sect toggling},\footnote{These arguments take two forms: 1) if the expected number of arrivals is small, specifically, less than $\delta$, then the probability of (no arrivals) is large, specifically, greater than $1-\delta$, and 2) if the expected number of arrivals is sufficiently large, specifically, some $\lambda >1$, \emph{and the indicators of arrivals are mutually independent}, then the probability of (no arrivals) is small, specifically, at most $e^{-\lambda}$.
 It is precisely the role of the Chen-Stein method to provide the required independence.} and we have already provided most of the details, in discussing \eqref{need 1} and~\eqref{need 3}.
 Additionally, one must check that the schedule resulting from use of~\eqref{def choice} is close, in total variation distance, to the flat random choice in the hypothesis of Lemma \ref{schedule lemma}; we omit the relatively easy details.